AmritAmar/GeneticSelfDrivingCars/README.md

 # Using Genetic Algorithms to create a Self-Driving Car

 This is a project I did to learn about Neural Networks and Genetic Algorithms.
-We use create a neural network to drive a car and then use genetic algorithms to train and find the best weights for the neural network.
+We create a neural network to drive a car and then use genetic algorithms to train and find the best weights for the neural network.
 The network takes in 6 inputs and outputs the acceleration and steering of the car.

 ## Examples